usethesource/rascal-website/docs/Rascal/Expressions/Comprehensions/Filter/index.md

 #### Synopsis

-Filter values in a [list comprehension](../../../../Rascal/Expressions/Values/List/Comprehension/index.md), [set comprehension](../../../../Rascal/Expressions/Values/Set/Comprehension/index.md) or [map comprehension](../../../../Rascal/Expressions/Values/Map/Comprehension/index.md).
+Filter values in a [list comprehension](../../../../Rascal/Expressions/Values/List/Comprehension/index.md), [set comprehension](../../../../Rascal/Expressions/Values/Set/Comprehension/index.md) or [map comprehension](../../../../Rascal/Expressions/Values/Map/Comprehension/index.md), a [Reducer](../../../../Rascal/Expressions/Reducer/index.md), and in the conditions of [For](../../../../Rascal/Statements/For/index.md), [While](../../../../Rascal/Statements/While/index.md) and [If](../../../../Rascal/Statements/If/index.md).

 #### Syntax